PDF Download: Preservation Chicago’s 2021 Chicago 7 Most Endangered Booklet

 The same design elements that were so important to industrial users in the late 19th century, including wide, open floor plans, expansive windows to maximize natural light, tall ceilings, and fireproof construction are many of the same design elements that are important to contemporary residential developers and residents.
 This helps to explain the success and desirability of many of the Chicago School Industrial buildings that have been converted to condos or apartments.

-While many Chicago School Industrial buildings have been successfully converted to residential or office lofts, those that remained industrial have more recently been targeted for demolition and replacement by developers of high-rise residential or office towers.
-The proximity to the Loop central business district makes the location attractive to developers looking to convert an industrial use to a residential or office use.
-Additionally, the typical wide footprint covered by a single building and owned by a single entity creates an ideal site for a new high-rise tower which requires a large parking garage on the lower floors.
+While many Chicago School Industrial buildings have been successfully converted to residential or office lofts, those that remained industrial have more recently been targeted for demolition and replacement by developers of high- rise residential or office towers.
+The proximity to the Loop central business district makes the location attractive to developers looking to convert an industrial use into a residential or office use.
+Additionally, wide building footprints covered by a single building and owned by a single entity creates an ideal site for a new high-rise tower which require a large parking garage on the lower floors.

 Chicago School industrial buildings are highly adaptable for residential or office use, but the critical factor that determines whether a developer will choose conversion or demolition is typically the underlying zoning.
 If the height allowed by the zoning generally matches the existing building, then developers typically find it more economical to adaptively reuse the existing historic building and convert it to residential or office.

-However, if there is a zoning mismatch where the underlying zoning allows for a building that is twice, five times, or even 10 times taller than the existing building, this essentially ensures the demolition of the historic building.
+However, if there is a zoning mismatch where the underlying zoning allows for a building that is twice, five times, or even ten times taller than the existing building, the difference essentially ensures the demolition of the historic building.
 The potential profits from a 25-story building versus a five-story building are simply overwhelming.
 Regardless of the quality or significance of the building, even if the historic building were built of solid gold, the zoning mismatch seals the ultimate fate of the structure and condemns it to demolition.
-The primary method to redirect these powerful market forces into a more preservation-sensitive direction are to adjust zoning to match the historic buildings or in certain extraordinary cases to designate the building as a Chicago Landmark.
+The primary method to redirect these powerful market forces into a more preservation-sensitive direction are to adjust zoning to match the historic buildings or to take proactive steps to protect these buildings through designation as Chicago Landmarks.

-Fortunately, in 2015 approximately 85 historic industrial buildings were protected from demolition or inappropriate modification as they were included as contributing buildings in the Fulton-Randolph Market Landmark District.
-Within the Landmark District, many of the contributing historic buildings have been or are currently in the process of being renovated or incorporated into new construction in a preservation-sensitive way.
+Fortunately, in 2015 approximately 85 historic industrial buildings were protected from demolition or inappropriate modification by being included as contributing buildings within the Fulton-Randolph Market Chicago Landmark District.
+Many of the historic buildings within the Landmark District have been or are currently in the process of being renovated or incorporated into new construction in a preservation-sensitive way.
 The Landmark District has not slowed the transformation, but has helped to redirect and shape it so that the character of the district would not be lost.

 The Hollenbach Building at 808 W. Lake Street was designed by Worthmann & Steinbach for Hollenbach Seed Company in 1912.
 It was a three-story red brick elegant building with terra cotta ornament and an articulated cornice.
 Though located only a few hundred feet from the protections of the Fulton-Randolph Market Landmark District, it was demolished in January 2021.